iterorganization/IMAS-Python/docs/source/identifiers.rst

     # 3. Assign an integer.
 This looks up the index in the identifier enum:
     core_sources.source[0].identifier = 1

-    # For identifiers with aliases, you can also assign using the alias:
+    # Identifiers can still be assigned with the old alias name for backward compatibility:
     materials = imas.IDSFactory().materials()
     materials.material.resize(1)
     mid = imas.identifiers.materials_identifier